WayScience/nuclear_speckle_image_analysis/README.md

-# Nuclear Speckle Image Profiling
+# Nuclear speckle image-based profiling

-In this repository, image analysis and image-based profiling is performed on a nuclear speckle dataset to extract CellProfiler morphology features for predicting nuclear speckle protein markers.
+In this repository, image analysis and image-based profiling are performed on a nuclear speckle dataset to extract CellProfiler morphology features from each channel using nucleus segmentation.

 We have 3 channels in this assay:

 - **DAPI** - nucleus stain
 - **A647** - SON protein marker for nuclear speckles
-- **GOLD** - SRRM2 protein marker for nuclear speckles
+- **Cy5/GOLD** - SRRM2 protein marker for nuclear speckles

+Both of these proteins are essential for nuclear speckle formation.

 ![ex_image_montage](./examples/ex_image_montage.png)
 > This montage shows an example image set from one site after maximum projection of 9 z-slices and illumination correction.